roehampton/module-content/computational-thinking/week-05/seminar/README.md

 ## Conditionals

 Introduce the concept of conditional.
-We've already covered the concept of choice in a program -- either true/false or yes/no. Now introduce the how to represent this in a flowchart.
+We've already covered the concept of choice in a program -- either true/false or yes/no. Now introduce how to represent this in a flowchart.
 Use the following example:

 <div class="mermaid">
     flowchart TD;